Wife: Cosby convicted by 'mob justice, not real justice'

 PHILADELPHIA (AP) - Bill Cosby's wife called Thursday for a criminal investigation into the suburban Philadelphia prosecutor behind his sexual assault conviction, saying the case that could put the 80-year-old comedian in prison for the rest of his life was "mob justice, not real justice" and a "tragedy."

-Camille Cosby made her first comments on the verdict in a three-page statement sent to the media through a family spokesman.
+Camille Cosby made her first comments on the verdict in a three-page statement sent to the media through a family spokesman, as institutions from Hollywood to Madison Avenue continued to wipe away the remnants of his legacy.
+He was expelled on Thursday from the motion picture academy and the Advertising Hall of Fame.

-She compared her husband of 54 years, convicted a week ago on three counts of aggravated indecent assault, to Emmett Till and other blacks mistreated by the justice system.
-Cosby's lawyers have vowed to appeal.
+Camille Cosby compared her husband of 54 years, convicted a week ago on three counts of aggravated indecent assault, to Emmett Till and other blacks mistreated by the justice system.

 "Once again, an innocent person has been found guilty based on an unthinking, unquestioning, unconstitutional frenzy propagated by the media and allowed to play out in a supposed court of law," she said.
 "This is mob justice, not real justice.
 This tragedy must be undone not just for Bill Cosby, but for the country."

-Camille Cosby said chief accuser Andrea Constand was a liar whose testimony about being drugged and molested at Cosby's home in January 2004 was "riddled with innumerable, dishonest contradictions."
+Camille Cosby, 74, said chief accuser Andrea Constand was a liar whose testimony about being drugged and molested at Cosby's home in January 2004 was "riddled with innumerable, dishonest contradictions."

 She echoed Cosby's lawyers, who contended that Constand framed him to score a big payday.